cloudemprise/cfn-ovpn-cli/README.md

 #### Protocol

 Give an overview here of the handshake and tunnel protocols.
-Question here from the Security Interview Questionair about TLS ...
+Question here from the Security Interview Questionnaire about TLS ...

 #### Authentication
 #### Security